 Here are the Best Double Strollers of 2019!

 This is a side-by-side or "duallie" double stroller with some great flexibility, smooth ride, great features, and good size and weight.
 This top pick is the smoothest riding double stroller we tested, it really glides like a dream and it's not just for jogging.
 Unlock the swivel front wheel and it makes an awesome around-town stroller.
 And BOB makes some of the best quality strollers out there (it's also at the top of our best jogging strollers list).
 We broke out the measuring tape and at its widest point this stroller is just under 31" wide.
 The standard exterior door opening is 35" wide, with interior doors being about 29" wide.
 So while you won't be able to get it through the door to your bedroom, you'll definitely fit it into the door of your house or the local coffee shop.
 If it doesn't fit, they are violating fire code!
-Folded up, the BOB Revolution is still quite large: we measured about 39" long and 16" high.
+Folded up, the BOB Revolution is still quite large: we measured about 39" long and 17" high.
 The width is the same at just under 31".
-The size (and weight at 34 pounds) scared us, but in our testing we were able to easily fit it in the trunk of a Toyota Corolla and Honda Accord, so that made us more comfortable.
+The size (and weight at 33 pounds) scared us, but in our testing we were able to easily fit it in the trunk of a Toyota Corolla and Honda Accord, so that made us more comfortable.
 We didn't even have to remove the wheels.
 If you pop the wheels off, you can fit a lot more in the trunk as well, like some groceries or beach gear.
-Some features we loved: adjustable handlebar height to accommodate mom and dad, a two-step folding process that made it easy to fold, suspension keeps bump smooth, comfortable seats, large diameter wheels for jogging, and it felt stable and well made.
+Some features we loved: 9-position adjustable handlebar height (with wrist strap) to accommodate mom and dad, a two-step folding process that made it easy to fold, suspension keeps it smooth over the bumps, comfortable seats, large diameter wheels for jogging, and it felt stable and well made.
 We also loved how far out the two independent canopies came on their second extended setting, blocking not just sun but also doing a pretty good job blocking rain.
+We also loved the option to open the peek-a-boo flaps.
 The cons?
 Well, it is an expensive stroller and the add-on features can rack up some considerable cost.
 For instance, if you want to add the BOB infant car seat adapter or snack trays, that will be an extra $99, and if you want the BOB cup holder that will be an extra $25.
 Also, instead of swapping a toddler seat for an infant car seat, the infant seat sticks up sort of awkwardly from the stroller when using the attachment.
 So if you have the cash and want an excellent double stroller, this is the one for you.
 Interested?
 You can check out this BOB Double Stroller here.

 Another excellent side-by-side double stroller option, by the same company that makes several other top-rated strollers appearing on our other lists.
 Joovy is well known for mixing great styling with functionality, for a reasonable price.
 This double stroller is no exception.
 This 30" wide stroller can fit through most standard doorways, while still supporting up to 45 pounds per child (90 pounds total).
 We liked that each seat could recline independently, and footrests could also adjust independently.
 The independent recline is not unique on this list, but the footrest aspect is.
 Some good features include: two cupholders for parents, two good-sized zippered pouches for parents (great for phones and keys), a really large storage basket underneath, good sized wheels (7" front, 9" back) to help over the bumps, and a truly huge canopy.
 Folded down, we measured it at 30" x 36" x 14" thick, which is smaller than the BOB Revolution, but larger than the Baby Jogger.
 Weighs just over 30 pounds, which is heavy, but there's a lot of stroller here.
 Couple of small downfalls relative to other options.
 First, the canopy covers both children, so you cannot have one down and the other up like you can with the BOB Revolution or the Baby Jogger.
 Second, it doesn't stand on its own while folded (though it was relatively easy to fold), which is an issue for most of the strollers on this list.
 Overall, this is an excellent stroller with only some very minor drawbacks.
 All the most important features are there and in abundance, very impressive at this price point!
 Interested?
 You can check out this Joovy Scooter X2 double stroller here.